 ZenMate is based in Germany, which if you don’t know is a part of the infamous 14 Eyes alliance.
 Therefore ZenMate is obligated to comply with the authorities in any request of user data.
 This means that if the authorities were to ask ZenMate to hand over its users’ data, it would have to involuntarily comply.

 However, since ZenMate claims to keep no logs, I don’t think its something to worry about too much.
-But, if you’re not too sure and value your privacy more than anything, then you might want to go with something like Surfshark which is based in the BVI.
+But, if you’re not too sure and value your privacy more than anything, then you might want to go with something like ExpressVPN which is based in the BVI.

 Security – Does ZenMate keep logs?

 - The operating system used by the accessing system

 - The website from which an accessing system reaches our website (so-called referrers)